-Dates for the exam period are posted on the Kellogg Academic Calendar.
-Students are expected to be present on campus to take their exams during the published dates; Kellogg does not offer remote exam administration or exams before the published start to the exam period.
-Students can check My Classes or Course Planning to view available final exam dates.
+Dates for final exam periods are posted on the Kellogg Academic Calendar.
+Students are required to be present on campus to take their in-person exams during the final exam period.
+For in-person final exams Kellogg does not offer remote exam administration or administer exams before the published start to the exam period.
+Students can check Course Planning in BidReg to view available final exam dates.
 In some instances, it may be necessary to check the course syllabus to determine the established date for a final exam or other final deliverable.

-Students who are enrolled in non-Kellogg courses are responsible for confirming the dates and procedures for the final deliverables in those courses.
+Students who are enrolled in non-Kellogg courses are responsible for confirming the dates and procedures for the final deliverables for those courses.